luke-h1/OPENVPN-GUIDE/README.md

 systemctl enable openvpn@client.service
 ```

-Add a Static Route on CLIENT_UBUNTU
+Add a Static Route on CLIENT_CENTOS

-In order to have CLIENT_UBUNTU traffic to node1 originate on the 10.8.0.0/24 network, you'll need to add a static route, so that the VPN tunnel is the interface that connects to that host:
+In order to have CLIENT_CENTOS traffic to node1 originate on the 10.8.0.0/24 network, you'll need to add a static route, so that the VPN tunnel is the interface that connects to that host:

 ```ip route add 10.0.1.20 dev tun0```